 Our engagement in science-policy-practice activities has increased steadily over the years and range from high-level UN dialogues to local resilience assessments.
 Want to know more about our policy work?
 Click here!

-Krueger's research interest is in the evolution of human-environment interactions and in contributing to the transition of society towards sustainability.
+Elisabeth Krueger is a visiting researcher forming part of the collaboration between Stockholm Resilience Centre and Princeton University.
 Her work focuses on interactions and dynamics of coupled social-ecological-technical systems and the emergence of resilience.

 Her research is driven by the aim to synthesize knowledge about generative mechanisms and emergent patterns in nature, society and technology, as well as understanding trade-offs in achieving human well-being across sectors and scales (individual-collective; short- to long-term; local-global).